 Washington DC and Baltimore, Maryland Attorneys Advocate for Victims When Colon Cancer Goes Misdiagnosed

 Colon cancer is one of the most treatable forms of cancer, with a 92% survival rate if diagnosed at Stage One.
 According to the American Cancer Institute, this high rate of survival generally decreases with delayed diagnosis.
 While patients can do their part to promote early detection through regular checkups, they are still dependent on their doctors to provide an accurate and timely diagnosis before the cancer advances to a late stage.
 When physicians fail to meet this expectation, the result can prove deadly.
 If your colon cancer diagnosis was missed or delayed, experienced Baltimore, Maryland and Washington D.C. medical malpractice attorneys secure compensation for your injuries.
-Contact Schochor and Staton, P.A. for the representation your case deserves.
+Contact Schochor, Staton, Goldberg and Cardea, P.A. for the representation your case deserves.

 The Misdiagnosis of Colon Cancer